 The Dissertation Committee must consist minimally of three members from the Department of Civil and Environmental Engineering, and one member from outside the department.
 Typically, the Advisor serves as the Chair of the Dissertation Committee.
-The Chair shall be a faculty member of the Department of Civil and Environmental Engineering.
-The Advisor and at least two other committee members must maintain Graduate Faculty Appointment status.
+The Advisor and at least one other committee member must maintain Graduate Faculty Appointment status.
 The external committee member should broaden the dissertation committee beyond the home program to represent a different perspective by virtue of their field, location or knowledge application.
 The external member cannot hold any salaried or contractual appointment, tenure line or retreat rights in the home unit and may be from within or outside Wayne State.
 In the case of co-advisors from the same department, the number of major departmental members shall be increased to four.
 Any changes in the committee structure requires the approval of the Graduate School (Change of Committee form).
 The Dissertation Committee administers the Dissertation Prospectus Defense.
 Once a student has selected a dissertation committee, a Conflict of interest form is required.